Julio Vincent Gambuto

 NEW YORK • Prior to film school, Julio was an actor and writer in New York, performing primarily with Theatre Askew, one of the city's leading downtown gay theatre companies.
 His hit one-man comedy, Julie from Staten Island, which he wrote and performed, ran monthly at New York’s Theatre Row for two years, 2008-2009.
-It was the culmination of his exploration of standup comedy.
+The show was the culmination of his exploration of standup comedy.
 He also served as a writer for Behind the Lyrics, a television pilot which was awarded an Emmy by the Academy of Television Arts and Sciences in 2006.

 TAYPE • Julio is proud to be the co-founder of TAYPE, an after-school performing arts program for LGBTQ teens in New York City, which, for ten years, served the communities of hallmark gay institutions like Harvey Milk High School and the Ali Forney Center.
 The program was funded, in part, by the Time Warner Foundation.

 HARVARD • Julio earned his BA cum laude in English and American Literature and Language from Harvard University, where he acted, sang, and danced in productions of the Harvard-Radcliffe Dramatic Club, while working part-time as a graphic designer.
 He has the rare distinction of having performed on every stage at Harvard and Radcliffe, including the mainstage at the American Repertory Theatre.
 Upon graduation, he was awarded the Caroline Isenberg Prize for his contributions to the performing arts.

 Julio is most proud to be "Uncle Julie" to six: Joseph, Marco, Anthony, Milania, Nicky and Nico.
-He grew up in the Rossville neighborhood on the South Shore of Staten Island and is a graduate of Staten Island Academy, where he serves as a member of the Board of Trustees.
+He grew up in the Rossville neighborhood on the South Shore of Staten Island and is a graduate of Staten Island Academy, where he now serves as a member of the Board of Trustees.
 When he is not in production, he enjoys teaching the art of storytelling to creative and business teams in Los Angeles and New York.
 In addition, Julio is a Cabinet Member of the Staten Island Economic Development Corporation, a member of the SIEDC Creative Council, and a founding member of the Italian Cultural Foundation at Casa Belvedere.
 Julio lives in Los Angeles and on Staten Island.